mdn/content/files/en-us/web/api/htmltablerowelement/rowindex/index.md

 ## Value

-Returns the index of the row, or `-1` if the row is not part of a table.
+The index of the row, or `-1` if the row is not part of a table.

 ## Examples